 What is Feeding Therapy?

 Feeding therapy is more than just simply, “teaching a child how to eat.”
 At Carolina Therapy Connection, our occupational and speech therapists use a collaborative approach to work closely with you and your child to determine the source of their feeding difficulties, and develop specific intervention plans to make the entire eating process easier and more enjoyable.
-Often times, feeding therapy happens on a weekly basis and may consist of working on difficulty with trying new foods, chewing, swallowing, sensory issues, irritability at meal time and so much more.
+Often times, feeding therapy happens on a weekly basis and may consist of working on difficulty with trying new foods, chewing, sensory issues, irritability at meal time and so much more.
 Our goals are to broaden your child’s scope of foods, teach them the benefits of healthy eating, and develop oral motor skills needed for optimal growth and nutrition.

 All picky eaters are not created equal, and it is a blanket term that we often use to describe any child that has specific food preferences, or might not like their vegetables.
 As a parent, it is important to know when feeding therapy would benefit your child’s mealtime patterns.
 Many extreme or severe picky eaters start off as “average picky eaters.”
 If your child is experiencing any of the signs below, feeding therapy might be a good option for making mealtime easier on you and your child.